tomtom-international/vault-assessment-prometheus-exporter/README.md

 ## Basic Configuration

-Basic configuration for the exporter configures access to Vault, as well as refresh rate and the port of the exporter.
+Basic configuration for the exporter configures access to HashiCorp Vault, as well as refresh rate and the port of the exporter.
 The configuration is stored in `config.yaml` (or can be specified in another file with `--config_file`), and is validated for correctness after being loaded.

 The schema for the configuration can be shown with `start_exporter --show_schema`.